porrama/5g_basic_network_open5gs_ueransim/README.md

-## Simulation 5G network and Testing with Virtual UE
+## Simulation 5G network with Virtual RAN and UE

 ---